Dasudian/datahub-c-demo/docs/API.md

 ```
 /*
- * description:This function creates a client which is ready to connect to server.You can
+ * description:This function creates a client which is ready to connect to cloud.
+You can
  *          use default options or set your own's.
  * parameter:
- *      client: a valid client returned by this function after being successfully created.
+ *      client: a valid client object returned by this function after being successfully created.
  *              Note:Can not be NULL.
- *      instance_id: a valid id for connecting to servers of dasudian.
+ *      instance_id: a valid id for connecting to cloud of dasudian, provided by Dasudian
  *              Note:Can not be NULL.
- *      instance_key: key of id for connecting to servers of dasudian.
+ *      instance_key: a secure key for connecting to cloud of dasudian, provided by Dasudian
  *              Note:Can not be NULL
- *      user_name: name of device.
+ *      client_name: name of a device/client, usually describe the device/client
  *              Note:Can not be NULL
- *      client_id: id of device.
+ *      client_id: id of device/client, uniquely identify a device/client
  *              Note:Can not be NULL
- *      options: options of MQTT.see structure datahub_options for details.If you don't want
+ *      options: options of MQTT.
+See structure datahub_options for details.
+If you don't want
- *              to set them,just pass NULL.If you want to set some options,please use
+ *              to set them, just pass NULL.
+If you want to set some options, please use
- *              DATAHUB_OPTIONS_INITIALIZER init first.
+ *              DATAHUB_OPTIONS_INITIALIZER to initialize first.
  *              Note:Can be NULL
  *return value:
- *      DE_OK is returned when success,otherwise failed.Error codes are
+ *      DE_OK is returned when success,otherwise failed.
+Error codes are
  *      defined with a beginning of "DE_"
  */
 extern int datahub_create(datahub_client *client,
-        char *instance_id, char *instance_key, char *user_name, char *client_id,
+        char *instance_id, char *instance_key, char *client_name, char *client_id,
         datahub_options *options);
 ```

-## connect to server
+## connect to cloud

 ```
 /*
  * description:
- *      let client connect to server.
+ *      let client connect to cloud of Dasudian.
  * parameter:
- *      client:returned by datahub_create()
+ *      client: returned by datahub_create()
- *          Note:can not be NULL
+ *          Note: can not be NULL
  * return value:
- *      DE_OK is returned when success,otherwise failed.Error codes are
+ *      DE_OK is returned when success, otherwise failed.
+Error codes are
  *      defined with a beginning of "DE_"
  */
 extern int datahub_connect(datahub_client *client);